Subsurface Geologic Modeling

 Example 3D geologic modeling diagram.

 Figure 2.
-Example 3D geologic diagram with various co-located, multibeneficial uses and interests displayed.
+Example subsurface geologic diagram with various co-located, multibeneficial uses and interests displayed.
 Represented features include CO2 or other gas storage, geothermal energy, oil and gas production, brine extraction or disposal, mining, flood control, energy production, agriculture, natural environment, built environment, and more.
 Source: Modified from TNO, Geological Survey of the Netherlands.

 Web page by: